-Each student/employee of the College will receive a written copy of the College Policy Statement and will be notified of educational programs required by the Drug-Free Schools and Communities Acts Amendments of 1989.
-Each student/employee will be notified that he/she must abide by the Policy statement.
+Each employee/student of the College will receive a written copy of the College Policy Statement and educational programs required by Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) and the requirement that they abide by it.
+The College administration will review the Regulation on Substance Abuse biennially to determine its effectiveness and implement changes as needed and to ensure that rehabilitation or disciplinary actions are enforced.

-REGULATION on Substance Abuse Number penalties:
+Substance Abuse penalties:

-1. Students and faculty members, administrators and other employees are responsible as citizens for knowing about and complying with the provisions of the Illinois Compiled Statutes 720 ILCS 570 the Illinois Controlled Substance Act and 720 ILCS 550 Cannabis Control Act which indicate that the manufacture, possession, sale, distribution and use of illicit drugs/cannabis is prohibited.
+Students and faculty members, administrators and other employees are responsible as citizens for knowing about and complying with the provisions of the Illinois Compiled Statutes 720 ILCS 570 the Illinois Controlled Substance Act and 720 ILCS 550 Cannabis Control Act which indicate that the manufacture, possession, sale, distribution and use of illicit drugs/cannabis is prohibited.